To my fellow Infertility Warriors, I just want to tell you that I see you. I can feel your agony.

 But when I looked up at my Mom, she was crying and laughing, “I’m not crying, you’re crying!”
 She had been waiting just as longingly as me for the next step.

 I also had to thank that sweet girl, who at that point looked terrified, and said, “Sorry!
 Infertility Warrior here!
-We get really excited about periods!”
+We get really emotional about periods!”

 And I don’t mean, ‘Should we invite them to the baby shower or birthday party?’